newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/registry-update-brc-amendment.md

 applyToAllUsers: true
 icon: update-purple.svg
 urlSlug: registry-update-brc-amendment
+summaryDescriptionMd: >-
+  If your business registration information has changed since you last updated your `New Jersey Tax/Employer ID|tax-id` or your public business registry account, you must report those changes to the New Jersey Division of Revenue and Enterprise Services (DORES).

+  Depending on the type of changes, this may include updating your business charter or obtaining a new `Business Registration Certificate (BRC)|business-reg-certificate`.
 ---

-If your business registration information has changed since you last updated your `New Jersey Tax/Employer ID|tax-id` or your public business registry account, you must report those changes to the New Jersey Division of Revenue and Enterprise Services (DORES).

-Depending on the type of changes, this may include updating your business charter or obtaining a new `Business Registration Certificate (BRC)|business-reg-certificate` .

-### Update Your Tax and Employer Information
+## Update Your Tax and Employer Information

 Use the DORES’ online [Registry Change Service](https://www20.state.nj.us/TYTR_REGC/servlet/common/Login) to make the following changes to your tax and employer information: